YunYang1994/TensorFlow2.0-Examples/4-Object_Detection/RPN/README.md

 ## Network Training
 --------------------

 ```bashrc
 $ python train.py
 ```
-the model will automatically save weights `RPN.h5` in each epoch.
-Finally you can test `RPN.h5` with test.py
+the model will automatically save weights `./RPN.h5` in each epoch.
+Finally you can test `RPN.h5` with [test.py](https://github.com/YunYang1994/TensorFlow2.0-Examples/blob/master/4-Object_Detection/RPN/test.py).
+During neural network training， you can track the loss curve in Tensorboard and go to http://localhost:6006/

 ## Citation